 To ensure continued compliance with Kering's Code of Ethics and Suppliers' Charter, and the Sustainability Principles, Gucci's suppliers and subcontractors (including raw material suppliers) are subject to regular audits by specialists at Kering and third-party teams.
 Robust corrective action plans are put together following audits, wherever breaches of compliance are identified.
 Follow-up audits are then conducted to ensure any non-conformance has been rectified.
-In 2021 alone, 1403 of Gucci suppliers were subject to at least one full audit or a follow-up audit.
-In total, 1702 audits were carried out across our supply chain.
+In 2022 alone, 1947 of Gucci suppliers were subject to at least one full audit or a follow-up audit.
+In total, 2354 audits were carried out across our supply chain.

-During these audits there are clear guidelines we follow in regards to supplier noncompliances, which are classified into four categories, with a standard response for each one: a.
-Breaches by suppliers' subject to zero tolerance (relating to the most serious situations liable to be encountered, specifically child labour, forced labour and human trafficking, irregular work, undeclared subcontractors, threats, discrimination, serious breaches of regulations, counterfeit, etc.).
+During these audits there are clear guidelines we follow in regards to supplier noncompliances, which are classified into four categories, with a standard response for each one:

+- a.
+Breaches by suppliers' subject to zero tolerance (relating to the most serious breaches to be encountered, specifically child labour, forced labour and human trafficking, irregular work, undeclared subcontractors, threats, discrimination, serious breaches of regulations, counterfeit, etc.).
 Identification of a zero- tolerance breach triggers the immediate establishment of a crisis unit bringing together the Kering audit team and Gucci to decide on the future of the relationship with the supplier: immediate shutdown of the approval process if the supplier is in the process of being activated but has not started working; and discussions about the possibility of remediation and support for the supplier or about the need to terminate the contractual relationship if the supplier is working on one or more orders.
-The brand is the ultimate decision- maker on the most appropriate response, b.
+The brand is the ultimate decision-maker on the most appropriate response, - b.
 Serious compliance breaches by suppliers.
-The supplier is given one month to resolve the serious breach of compliance, and a follow- up audit is scheduled to confirm that the issue has been resolved, c.
+The supplier is given one month to resolve the serious breach of compliance, and a follow-up audit is scheduled to confirm that the issue has been resolved. - c.
 Moderate compliance breaches by suppliers.
-The supplier is given three months to resolve the moderate breach of compliance, and a follow- up audit is scheduled to confirm that the issue has been resolved, d.
+The supplier is given three months to resolve the moderate breach of compliance, and a follow-up audit is scheduled to confirm that the issue has been resolved, - d.
 Observations.
 These give rise to a corrective action plan and are the subject of a dedicated checklist at the next audit.
 The supplier has six months to remedy the observation.

-Depending on the results of audits, suppliers are classified as: compliant (no zerotolerance breaches, no supplier compliance breaches, whether serious or moderate, fewer than five observations); partially compliant (no zero- tolerance breaches, no serious compliance breaches, fewer than five moderate breaches); progress expected (no zero- tolerance breaches, more than five moderate compliance breaches or at least one serious breach); zero tolerance (at least one zero- tolerance breach).
+Depending on the results of audits, suppliers are classified as: compliant (no zero-tolerance breaches, no supplier compliance breaches, whether serious or moderate, fewer than five observations); partially compliant (no zero-tolerance breaches, no serious compliance breaches, fewer than five moderate breaches); progress expected (no zero-tolerance breaches, more than five moderate compliance breaches or at least one serious breach); zero tolerance (at least one zero-tolerance breach).

-In 2021, 62,06 % of our suppliers were rated compliant, 24,46% partially compliant, 3,58 % progress expected and 0,33 % were classified as having a zero-tolerance item.
+In 2022, 59.46 % of our suppliers were rated compliant, 25.02% % partially compliant, 3.17% % progress expected and 0.60 % were classified as having a zero-tolerance items.

-We ended our relationship with 9 suppliers who did not meet our required standards after being issued with and supported through corrective actions.
+In 2022, we ended our relationship with 19 suppliers who did not meet our required standards after being issued with and supported through corrective actions.

-To further ensure best practices in the Groups' supply chain, including Gucci's, in 2021, Kering conducted an assessment of the risks of severe impacts to human rights and fundamental freedoms, severe harm to the health and safety of individuals, and serious environmental damage, resulting from the operations of the Kering Group as well as of its suppliers or subcontractors.
+To further ensure best practices within the Group and its supply chain, including Gucci's, in 2021, Kering conducted an assessment of the risks of severe impacts to human rights and fundamental freedoms, severe harm to the health and safety of individuals, and serious environmental damage, resulting from the operations of the Kering Group as well as of its suppliers or subcontractors.
+An update of the 2021 risk assessment is currently ongoing and will be completed in 2023.